ebfull/lightning_circuit/README.md

 ## anatomy

-* `gadget.hpp` exposes the gadget, which is an abstraction of related constraint and witness behavior in a circuit.
+* `src/gadget.hpp` exposes the gadget, which is an abstraction of related constraint and witness behavior in a circuit.
 This gadget uses other gadgets, creates its own constraints, and exposes an interface for building input maps.

-* `snark.hpp` exposes a loose wrapper around the constraint system and key generation used by `test.cpp` to construct proofs and verify them as necessary.
+* `src/snark.hpp` exposes a loose wrapper around the constraint system and key generation used by `test.cpp` to construct proofs and verify them as necessary.